Rick's Free Auto Repair Advice

 test the test light

 Next, connect the alligator clip to the positive terminal of your battery.
 Touch the probe to the ground point you want to test.
-If the ground is good, it’ll illuminate as brightly as when you connected it to the positive and negative terminals of your battery.
+If the ground is good, it’ll illuminate as brightly as when you connect it to the positive and negative terminals of your battery.

 Some auto fuses have power even with the key out of the ignition switch, but most don’t.
 Unless you know whether the fuse is “Hot at all times”, you should turn the key to the RUN position so each fuse is powered.

-Then connect the alligator clip to a good ground.
-Then touch the probe to each side of the fuse.
+Then, connect the alligator clip to a good ground.
+Then, touch the probe to each side of the fuse.

 3) Touch probe to each contact on fuse.
 Light should illuminate on both contacts.2) Light connected to ground point1) Key in RUN positionTest a fuse with a test light